 How to cook bacon in the oven

 - First things first, preheat oven to 375 F.

 - Next, you will need to prepare a large baking sheet and line it with parchment paper or foil.

 - Now lay bacon strips in a single layer on the baking sheet, but do not let the bacon strips overlap or they will stick together.

 - Lastly, bake your bacon for 15 minutes, until crispy perfection and drain!

-- To drain bacon fat, remove bacon strips from the baking sheet and tilt it to allow bacon fat to drain either into a garbage can or a storage container.
+- To drain bacon fat, remove bacon strips from the baking sheet onto a plate.
+Now tilt the baking sheet to allow bacon fat to drain either into a garbage can or a storage container.

 - You can also use paper towels, newspapers or a cutup brown paper bag for that.

 - The main reason to cook bacon in the oven is to minimize clean up.
 While cast iron pan is a classic choice for frying the bacon, it’s so much easier to get rid of the bacon fat if you bake bacon and then just slide all the fat straight into the garbage or a container!